 A neural network is a simple computational model, which consists of a vector of inputs, several computational units and outputs (Fig.1).
-Originally, such model design was inspired by small parts of the human brain, neurons.
+Originally, such an approach to a model design was inspired by small parts of the human brain, neurons.
 In artificial neural networks, computational elements are also called neurons.
 They are organized in layers, typically called input layer, hidden layer and output layer, respectively.
 This type of neural network is called perceptron.

 What are deep neural networks

 Convolutional nets are inspired by the visual system’s structure.
-The first computational models based on the concept of hierarchical organization of primate visual stream was Fukushima’s Neocognitron (Fig.4).
+The first computational model based on the concept of hierarchical organization of primate visual stream was Fukushima’s Neocognitron (Fig.4).
 Modern understanding of the physiology of the visual system is consistent with the processing style found in convolutional networks, at least for the quick recognition of objects.

 Later, this concept was first implemented by LeCun in his convolutional neural networks for handwritten character recognition .
-This convolutional neural networks was organized in layers of two types: convolutional layers and subsampling layers.
+This convolutional neural network was organized in layers of two types: convolutional layers and subsampling layers.
 Each layer has a topographic structure, i.e., each neuron was associated with a fixed two-dimensional position that corresponds to a location in the input image, along with a receptive field (the region of the input image that influences the response of the neuron).
 At each location of each layer, there are a number of different neurons, each with its set of input weights, associated with neurons in a rectangular patch in the previous layer.
 The same set of weights, but a different input rectangular patch, are associated with neurons at different locations.

 Usually, deep neural networks are depicted in a simplified manner: as a number of processing stages, sometimes referred to as ‘filters’.
 Each stage differs from another by a number of characteristics, such as receptive field properties, type of features detected and a type of computation performed at each stage .